aasiffaizal/Library_management/README.md

 # Library Management System

-The url for the project is :
+The url for the project is : [http://52.88.200.174](http://52.88.200.174)

 You can find the working project in that url.

 In order to make the Project run in your System the following installation are provided below.

+The database structure along with some test data is in the folder.
+The name of the sql file is Library_management.sql

 ## LAMP